-It is used as a coating of repair crack on a concrete wall but as a fraction atvwhat you’d spend if you used regular concrete.
+It is used as a coating to repair cracks on a concrete wall but as a fraction atvwhat you’d spend if you used regular concrete.

-The micro concrete material also used to revome on entire house or room to give it on attractive look.
+The micro concrete material is also used to become an entire house or room to give it an attractive look.